-What kind and how much equipment should I bring?
+Q...What kind and how much equipment should I bring?

-.I suggest bringing lenses from 20mm to 300mm if at all possible.
+A...I suggest bringing lenses from 20mm to 300mm if at all possible.
 Some events will find macro lenses a benefit.
-For digital shooters - don't forget your memory cards and battery recharges, for film shooters, bring lots of film (20 rolls),
+For digital shooters - don't forget your memory cards and battery recharges,